(con't from Part VII)

 A short codetta brings about a return to the home key for the 3rd entry; this is in the alto line with the countersubject following in the soprano and a 3rd line entering in the starting voice, i.e. the tenor; because this 3rd line is retained throughout all subsequent entries it becomes a 2nd countersubject.

 A fugue need not have a countersubject at all, and the subject may enter each time without the same contrapuntal line reappearing with it, but if that melodic line along with a 3rd one is retained in each and every exposition, we have a fugue with 2 countersubjects ... and, when the subject and both countersubjects appear in the bass at least once in the course of the fugue, the writing is in triple counterpoint.

 In this exposition, following many examples of J.S.
 Bach, it was decided that a short interlude or codetta (of 8 bars) would follow the answer and precede the entry of the 3rd voice to bring about a smooth return to the home key .

-The next thing to happen is the entrance of the 4th voice in the dominant, this time in the bass with the 2nd countersubject moving to the soprano, the 1st countersubject to the alto, and a free voice provided to the tenor; each time another voice enters in the exposition it follows the same order as the subject through the 4 voices.
+The next thing to happen is the entrance of the 4th voice in the dominant key, this time in the bass with the 2nd countersubject moving to the soprano, the 1st countersubject to the alto, and a free voice provided to the tenor; each time another voice enters in the exposition it follows the same order as the subject through the 4 voices.

-After the exposition an episode of 8 bars leads to the next entry without modulation, but this time, not surprisingly, the subject and both countersubjects are inverted [See blog, Inversions].
+After the exposition an episode of 8 bars leads to the next entry, remaining in the dominant without modulation, with the subject and both countersubjects inverted [See blog, Inversions].

-The inverted subject enters here in the tenor, the inverted 1st countersubject is carried in the bass, the inverted 2nd countersubject appears in the alto, and a free voice is assigned to the soprano.
+The inverted subject enters here in the tenor, the inverted 1st countersubject is carried in the bass, the inverted 2nd countersubject appears in the soprano, and a free voice is assigned to the alto; in this entry a variant of the 2nd countersubject appears to keep from exceeding the upward limits of the soprano voice.